PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 After registration, the flow's image will be stored in the container registry under `my-registry.io/<slugified-flow-name>:<slugified-current-timestamp>`.
-Note that each type of container registry uses a different format for image naming (e.g.
+Note that each type of container registry uses a different format for image naming (for example, DockerHub or GCR).
-DockerHub vs GCR).

-If you do not specify a `registry_url` for your Docker Storage then the image will not attempt to be pushed to a container registry and instead the image will live only on your local machine.
+If you do not specify a `registry_url` for your Docker Storage, then the image will not attempt to be pushed to a container registry and instead the image will live only on your local machine.
 This is useful when using the Docker Agent because it will not need to perform a pull of the image since it already exists locally.

 :::tip Container Registry Credentials
 Docker Storage uses the [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/index.html) to build the image and push to a registry.
 Make sure you have the Docker daemon running locally and you are configured to push to your desired container registry.
-Additionally make sure whichever platform Agent deploys the container also has permissions to pull from that same registry.
+Additionally, make sure whichever platform Agent deploys the container also has permissions to pull from that same registry.
 :::